 Here are 20 investment strategies for beginners

-- Start now; there has never been a better time to start.
+1. Start now; there has never been a better time to start.
 Don’t think of getting a better paying job first, you can save from whatever you are earning.
 If you are used to procrastinating that day never comes.
-Start now, with the little paycheck that you have. the sooner you start, the better your investment will be when it matures
+Start now, with the little paycheck that you have.
+The sooner you start, the better your investment will be when it matures

-- Choose a money coach/financial planner; they can take you through all the investment options that are available for you.
+2. Get expert advice; they can take you through all the investment options that are available for you.
 You will be able to learn which ones are the best for determining how to reach your goals and so forth.
 Having made a choice, you will then be made to understand how and where your money is being invested.
-(The only investment planner I talked to were guys from Personal Capital.
-I received three free consultations along with free personal capital account.
-Here’s my complete review of the tool)
+One free way to get an investment planner is through Personal Capital.
+Open an account with them and link your investment accounts.
+If your total investment is above $100,000 you’ll receive free co a consultation and portfolio checkup by their certified financial planners.
+I get free consultations every year along with the free personal capital account.
+Here’s my complete review of the tool.

-- Open an investment account; once you have decided on the investment, opening an account will be as easy as signing a form and getting funds into the account
+6. Open an investment account; once you have decided on the investment, opening an account will be as easy as signing a form and getting funds into the account.
+Have a reliable platform to buy/sell your investments.
+I use TradeStation, which offers sophisticated analysis capabilities for every level of trader and the ability to back-test and paper-trade ideas before risking even a cent.

-- Start auto investing; this should start immediately, through regular contributions from your paycheck and so forth. be sure to contribute something you can do without every month-not everything in your paycheck
+8. Start auto investing; this should start immediately, through regular contributions from your paycheck and so forth. be sure to contribute something you can do without every month-not everything in your paycheck.
+Most brokerage accounts support automatic monthly investment option.

-- Beat inflation; Whatever you invest in, try to beat the inflation rate or your wealth actually loses money over time.
-Putting your money in a saving account is not an investment.
+19. Beat inflation; Whatever you invest in, try to beat the inflation rate or your wealth actually loses money over time.
+Putting your money in a savings account is not an investment.

 Readers, can you share your stories when you first started with investment?
 What mistakes you did and what worked well for you?
 What are your investment strategies for beginners